ergoplatform/website/content/en/blog/2021-12-30-ergo-platform-2021-year-in-review.md

 ### ErgoMixer

-In March, Ergo introduced a new privacy-based tool known as the [Ergomixer](https://github.com/ergoMixer/ergoMixBack).
-Ergomixer is a non-custodial mixer where two or more parties can exchange crypto without revealing private details - such as their wallet balance.
+In March, Ergo introduced a new privacy-based tool known as the [ErgoMixer](https://github.com/ergoMixer/ergoMixBack).
+ErgoMixer is a non-custodial mixer where two or more parties can exchange crypto without revealing private details - such as their wallet balance.
 In a sense, the dApp works like a physical cash wallet in a grocery store where a buyer can pay for items while concealing their balance.

 ### Ergo Auction House